 Happiness and Joy in Work: Preparing for Your Future by Ruth Schimel PhD is a unique guide for becoming expert about the future of your own work.
-During these times of dynamic, accelerating change, it provides guidance customized for individual readers.
-You’ll see how to imagine, express, and connect with what you want and need to do.
+During these times of dynamic, accelerating change, it is the only book providing customized applications for individual readers.
+As you use it, you’ll see how to imagine, express, and connect with what you want and need to do.

-The tools and inspiration throughout the book ease your continuing action.
-Links and end notes you choose to explore will deepen understanding, expertise, and knowledge in practical, accessible ways.
+The tools and inspiration throughout the book ease your continuing learning and action.
+Links and endnotes deepen understanding, expertise, and knowledge in practical, accessible ways.
 Over time, appreciation of your true self leads to further empowerment, engagement, and enjoyment for directing worklife, confidently and successfully.

 “We gain strength, and courage, and confidence by each experience in which we really stop to look fear in the face… we must do that which we think we cannot.”